pliniker/pliniker.github.io/content/introduction-to-mo-gc.md

 the data structure.

 ### <a name="inmo"></a>Inside mo-gc

-"snapshot-at-beginning"

-Since the journal is a form of write barrier, where every rooting, unrooting and new object must be journaled, it is undoubtable that overall, this implementation is less efficient than an incremental, generational garbage collector where a write barrier is also required, which in turn is less efficient than non-incremental stop-the-world where no write barrier is needed.

 Since Rust's borrow mechanism may be used to alleviate unnecessary root reference count adjustments (just as an `Rc<T>` may be borrowed rather than cloned) in real world applications it